 So these were the pros of the SAST code solution.
 Now we will be discussing the number of limitations related to the same.

-SAST reads and analyses an application source code; this means that it understands the language that is written in it.
-However, this can sometimes be troublesome if an organisation uses different or less common languages.
+SAST reads and analyses an application's source code; this means that it understands the language that is written in it.
+However, this can sometimes be troublesome if an organization uses different or less common languages.

 High False Positive Rates

 The solution does not perform runtime analysis but any real-time determination of the potential vulnerability.
-Its results are analysed to determine the real security risk.
+Its results are analyzed to determine the real security risk.